jjvanzon/Circular-Language-Spec/spec/interfaces/interface-aspect.md

 ![](images/2.%20Interface%20Aspect.050.png)

 Now the __New__ command’s __Interface__ parameter is filled in.
-The new object might have a fixed interface, but the object does not have a class.
+The new object might have a fixed interface, but the object might not have a class.
 This means the __Publics__ are fixed by the interface, but an implementation is free to fill in.

 You do not need to set both __Class__ and __Interface__ parameter of the __New__ method, because if the __Class__ parameter is set, it determines the __Interface__ too.